-Physical Abuse
+Physical Abuse:

-- Bites

-- Lack of hair, especially on the nape

-or behind the ears

-- Lacerations, abrasions, or bruises

-- Burns

-- Fractures, dislocations, or wounds

-- The marks are situated on a part of the body not normally prone to such injuries and the explanation for the injury seems inconsistent.
+Physical or Corporal: Attitudinal and Behavioral: - Bites - Attitude of submission to others - Lack of hair, especially on the nape or - Excessive aggressiveness or behind the ears withdrawal - Lacerations, abrasions, or bruises - Avoidance of bodily contact with others - Burns - Defensive attitudes - Fractures, dislocations, or wounds - Fear of arriving or staying home - The marks are situated on a part of the - Inability to trust others. body not normally prone to such - Household leaks injuries and the explanation for the - Eating disorders and sleeping disorders injury seems inconsistent.